 - 12. Harassment is any unwanted physical, verbal or non-verbal conduct which has the purpose or effect of violating a person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
 A single incident can amount to harassment. - 13.
 Harassment also includes treating someone less favourably because they have submitted or refused to submit to such behaviour in the past. - 14.
 A person may be harassed even if they were not the intended "target".
 For example, a person may be harassed by racist jokes about a different ethnic group, or an LGBT+ person, or the friend or family member of an LGBT+ person, may be harassed by offensive discussion about a different group of LGBT+ people. - 15.
 Harassment that involves conduct of a sexual nature (sexual harassment), or is related to age, disability, gender reassignment, race, religion or belief, sex or sexual orientation, is prohibited under the Equality Act 2010. - 16.
 Harassment is not tolerated at Chambers regardless of whether it falls within a category prohibited under the Equality Act 2010.
 Chambers specifically prohibits harassment that relates to any of the Protected Characteristics set out in the Equality and Diversity Policy, which include, but go beyond the protected characteristics under the Equality Act 2010, set out in paragraph 15 above. - 17.
+Members of chambers and staff are prohibited from engaging in romantic or sexual relationships with pupils (be they 12 month pupils, "third six" / probationary tenants or mini pupils).
+This is due to the obvious power imbalance between pupils in relation to staff / members of chambers. - 18.
 Bullying is offensive, intimidating, malicious or insulting behaviour involving the misuse of power that can make a person feel vulnerable, upset, humiliated, undermined or threatened.
 Power does not always mean being in a position of authority, but can include both personal strength and the power to coerce through fear or intimidation.
 Bullying can take the form of physical, verbal and non-verbal conduct.

-18. Behaviour may be inappropriate whether or not it fulfils the definitions of harassment or bullying set out above.
+19. Behaviour may be inappropriate whether or not it fulfils the definitions of harassment or bullying set out above.